We may get commissions for purchases made through links in this post.

 Cats are not little people, especially when it comes to nutrition—they are not even little dogs.
 Cats are obligate carnivores, meaning they have evolved to derive all of their needed nutrition from eating only other animals.

 When we put up fences around our vegetable gardens, it is not because we’re worried about cats eating our carrots, peas, and tomatoes!

 What Are Cats’ Nutritional Needs?

 Cats need high (animal-based) protein and a moderate-to-high amount of fat.
 Cats have no requirement for carbohydrates, and healthy cats need very little (if any) fiber.
 It is a myth that cats cannot digest or utilize the energy from carbohydrates.
 That said, their systems are designed to process relatively small amounts.
-When using a commercial canned cat food, the healthiest option for your cat is to limit the carbohydrates to 10% or less.
+When using commercially canned cat food, the healthiest option for your cat is to limit the carbohydrates to 10 percent or less.

 So How Do I Read the Label?